Overage notifications are enabled by default on all accounts, but you can enable/disable them by visiting User Settings.

 Let’s say you have a 5 GB disk space overage in a 31-day month.
 Here’s what the daily overage calculation would look like.

 ($2 overage rate/31 days) x 5 GB = $0.32/day

 In reality, the exact overage in terms of gigabytes will fluctuate daily on a production site, so the exact overage amount will vary slightly from day to day.

 You can monitor your disk space usage on your MyKinsta Dashboard.
 We’ll also send you a notification at 80% and 100% usage.

 To avoid overage charges, you can upgrade to a larger plan or purchase our new disk space add-on.
 You can find and activate it on the same page where you see your plan.

-Each of our hosting plans come with a generous amount of free CDN bandwidth for both new and current clients.
-If you hit your CDN limit we’ll keep your sites running but we’ll charge you a fee after each additional GB ($0.10 / GB).
+Each of our hosting plans comes with a generous amount of free CDN bandwidth for both new and current clients.
+If you hit your CDN limit, we’ll keep your sites running, but we’ll charge you a fee after each additional GB ($0.10 / GB).
 Learn more about our CDN bandwidth.

 Our normal policy is to address overages on your hosting plan’s renewal date.
 However, in the case of an extreme overage, we may need to take action on the overage prior to your hosting plan’s renewal date.